AriZuu/wiced-driver/README.md

 on STM32F2xx).

 I have tested this using MXCHIP EMW3162 module + EMB-380-S2 development board (both are available at least from seeedstudio.com).
+It works also with WifiMCU, which uses EMW3165.

 To compile this, you'll need: